John Textor: Digital Domain

 In May 2006, Textor as one of the principals of Wyncrest Holdings, acquired Digital Domain.
-Other principals included film director Michael Bay and former NFL player, Dan Marino.
-According to Variety magazine an inside source claimed that the buyers purchased the company for an estimated $35 million.
+Other principals included film director Michael Bay and former NFL player Dan Marino.
+According to Variety, an inside source claimed that the buyers purchased the company for an estimated $35 million.

 Digital Domain won an Academy Award in 2009 for Achievement in Visual Effects for creating a believable digital human actor in The Curious Case of Benjamin Button.
 This achievement, known as the ‘Holy Grail of "Visual Effects" by The Hollywood Reporter.

 In 2011, Digital Domain Media Group entered into the film production business with a major investment into the feature film Ender's Game.
 Textor is credited as Producer and Executive Producer on the film.